Skip to Content

 Banff is a very popular town in the Rockies, attracting thousands of visitors each year.
 And it’s no wonder why – it’s absolutely beautiful and there are tons of things to do in Banff in winter, spring, summer, or fall.

-The downtown area is very quaint and there are many awesome options for places to eat, drink, and shop.
+There are plenty of things to do in downtown Banff.
+It’s very quaint and there are many awesome options for places to eat, drink, and shop.
 With the mountains as the backdrop to Banff Ave, it’s a beautiful place to base yourself in Banff National Park.

 Many visitors base themselves here for a ski holiday due to the fact that you have great access to Sunshine and Norquay – both are within a 15-minute drive of town.
 Plus, when you’re done on the slopes, you can enjoy all that Banff has to offer including some Apres Ski drinks at a couple of the breweries in Banff.